JosepMariaVila/CreateKeypairOfflineXAHAU/README.md

 # CreateXAHAUwalletKeypairOffline

-A javascript pieace of code to create OFFLINE a keypair XAHAU wallet.
+A javascript piece of code to create OFFLINE a keypair XAHAU wallet.

 It creates a key pair using ed25519 algorithm.